Grubba27/meteor-sdk/README.md

 ## Please note

-### This is a reimplementation of simpleDDP using TypeScript and other modern tools.
+### This is a reimplementation of DDPClient using TypeScript and other modern tools.

-Under the hood is the simpleDDP that everyone knows and loves, but with a new look and feel.
+Under the hood is the DDPClient that everyone knows and loves, but with a new look and feel.
 This is a work in progress, so please be patient with me as I work out the kinks.

 ---